Do you think that healthy food is boring? Not very interesting? Or even bland?

 1 1/2 teaspoon of salt (this makes the crispbread very moorish, but some people might find it too salty.
 I would recommend to start with 1 teaspoon for your first batch and then decide if you need more or less for the next one)

-280 g flour (I used special wheat free sprouted flour for mine, but any flour that you have is fine.
-Wholemeal, spelt or rye flour will make this recipe extra healthy)
+280 g flour (I used special wheat free sprouted flour for mine, but any flour that you have is fine. wholemeal, spelt or rye flour will make this recipe extra healthy.
+You can also use any gluten free flours both bread or plain flours)

 125 ml oil (I used coconut oil, because that's what I had, but you can use just basic sunflower or vegetable oil)